tamton-aquib/scripts/README.md

 # Some scripts I use.

-### Get my virmc:
+### Get a minimal virmc:

-To set up my vimrc on ur machine, do this one-liner (or you can manually download install.sh and execute it)
+A oneliner to set up a minimal vimrc on ur machine (another way is to manually download install.sh and execute it)

 ```sh
 curl -sL git.io/vimconfig > install.sh && bash install.sh && rm install.sh